Together: Building a United Community

 - Our cultural expression.

 Each of the four key priorities also has a set of tangible and practical commitments.

 Summer Camp Programme – 2015 Pilot

 On 15 April 2015, First Minister the Rt Hon Peter D. Robinson MLA and deputy First Minister Martin McGuinness MLA announced the launch of a pilot programme of 100 Summer Camps for young people.
 Beginning Summer 2015, the Programme will provide a range of opportunities for post primary children to come together for academic and leisure purposes, delivered on a cross-community basis.
 This is one of the Headline Actions of the Together: Building a United Community Strategy published in May 2013.
-Applications for funding to deliver a Summer Camp are now open.
-Interested organisations should apply to the Education Authority, who are working in partnership with OFMDFM to deliver this programme.
+Applications for funding to deliver a Summer Camp closed on 8 May 2015 and programmes are currently on going.

 Further information can be found in the Guidance Notes and Application Form, which can be downloaded via the link below:

 For our children and young people, we will create 10,000 one year placements in a new “United Youth” programme.

 The programme is designed to give young people who are not in education, employment or training the opportunity to take part in work experience, volunteering and leisure opportunities ,while focusing on good relations and building relationships between divided communities.